conext21p18/slarm/README.md

-Overall, by adopting the fine-grained trusted timer of TimeSeal [37], SLARM can measure the trustworthy elapsed time of transactions on nodes and during node-to-node disseminations, even with attacks from the adversary (e.g., the malicious node).
+Overall, by adopting the fine-grained trusted timer of TimeSeal [37], SLARM can measure the trustworthy elapsed time of transactions on nodes and during node-to-node disseminations, even with attacks from the adversary.

 # Q&A